Executive Summary – Energy Retailers Q1 2025

 Recognising Call Centre Excellence in the Energy Sector

-Congratulations to the top-performing energy retailers delivering standout customer experiences via their call centre in Q1 2025.
-These results are based on independent mystery shopping assessments, using real customer enquiries to evaluate how well contact centres are meeting the expectations of Australian households.
+Congratulations to the top-performing energy retailers delivering exceptional customer experiences via their call centres in Q1 2025.

 Energy Retailers